Logan Davidson: Houston Astros

 On July 25, 2025, Davidson was claimed off waivers by the Houston Astros.
 In 22 appearances for the Triple-A Sugar Land Space Cowboys, he batted .207/.290/.390 with three home runs and 11 RBI.
 Davidson was designated for assignment by the Astros on September 1.

 Los Angeles Angels

 On September 3, 2025, Davidson was claimed off waivers by the Los Angeles Angels.
+On September 11, Davidson hit his first career home run off of Bryce Miller of the Seattle Mariners.
+On September 13, Davidson recorded his first career strikeout as a pitcher, punching out Mariners infielder Eugenio Suárez.
 In 10 appearances for Los Angeles, he went 4-for-22 (.182) with one home run and two RBI.
 On October 22, Davidson was removed from the 40-man roster and sent outright to the Triple-A Salt Lake Bees.
-He elected free agency on November 6.
+He elected free agency following the season on November 6.

+Tampa Bay Rays

+On December 9, 2025, Davidson signed a minor league contract with the Tampa Bay Rays.

 Personal life

 Davidson's father, Mark Davidson, played in MLB.
 His sister, Taylor, played tennis for Stanford University.